Scribe Alternative for Customer Success Teams in 2026

 - You publish primarily into Microsoft Word and Confluence.
 Scribe's Word export is bundled into the editor flow.
 Capture exports HTML and PDF; the Confluence path is paste-and-edit, which is fine for most teams but slower if Word is the canonical format.

 Outside these three, the comparison is what it looks like above.
-Capture is $12 per seat versus $13 per seat on the team plan, three-seat minimum versus five, voice and multi-language on every plan versus Enterprise-only, AI step rewriting on every plan versus n/a.
+Capture is $10/seat annual ($12 monthly) versus Scribe at $13/$17 on the team plan, three-seat minimum versus five, multi-language and heavier AI step rewriting on every plan versus Enterprise-only translation and lighter rewriting on Scribe.

 If you want the seven-tool comparison rather than just Scribe vs Capture, the best Scribe alternatives 2026 listicle covers Tango, Loom, Dubble, Guidejar, FlowShare, and MagicHow at the same depth.
 If your CS team's first move is to document a single onboarding workflow before evaluating tools at all, the customer onboarding documentation guide starts there.